search

-How color affects your appetite and emotions
+How color affects your apetite and emotions

 Grey is not a color that people will associate with food.
 It makes people to turn their thoughts about food away.
 Let me ask you a question, have you ever seen a plate full of grey food that looked appetizing?
 None right?